learn-co-students/sinatra-view-and-controller-readme-walkthrough-v-000/README.md

 Why is passing data back to views from your controller so important?
 It allows us to make your pages *dynamic* rather than *static* - that is, the data can change depending on the inputs provided by the user.
 As an example, we'll be creating a "String Reverser" - the user inputs a string ("Hello World") into an HTML form, and is shown the reverse of the string ("dlroW olleH") on the following page.

 To code along, fork and clone this repository.
 Run `bundle install` from the command line to ensure you have the proper dependencies installed.
-The starter code contains a basic Sinatra application which you can access by running `shotgun` in your command line and then opening `http://localhost:9393/reverse` in your browser.
+The starter code contains a basic Sinatra application which you can access by running the proper `shotgun` command in your command line and then previewing the app (with `/reverse` at the end of the URL).
+As a reminder, the base URL of the app can always be found by using the cloud9 menu: `Preview` > `Preview Running Application`.

 ### Starter Code